-Recovering from an Acronis True Image error
+Recovering from an Acronis True Image 2019 error

-If Acronis True Image ceased running or produced errors, its files might be corrupted.
+If Acronis True Image 2019 ceased running or produced errors, its files might be corrupted.
 To repair this problem, you first have to recover the program.
-To do this, run Acronis True Image installer again.
-It will detect Acronis True Image on your computer and will ask you if you want to repair or remove it.
+To do this, run Acronis True Image 2019 installer again.
+It will detect Acronis True Image 2019 on your computer and will ask you if you want to repair or remove it.

-Removing Acronis True Image
+Removing Acronis True Image 2019

-Select Start -> Settings -> Control panel -> Add or remove programs -> Acronis True Image (or Acronis True Image Small Office) -> Remove.
+Select Start -> Settings -> Control panel -> Add or remove programs -> Acronis True Image 2019 -> Remove.
 Then follow the instructions on the screen.
 You may have to reboot your computer afterwards to complete the task.

-If you use Windows 7 or Windows Server 2008, select Start -> Control Panel -> Uninstall a program -> Acronis True Image (or Acronis True Image Small Office) -> Uninstall.
+If you use Windows 10, click Start -> Settings -> System -> Apps & features -> Acronis True Image 2019 -> Uninstall.

-If you use Windows 8 or Windows Server 2012, click the Settings icon, then select Control Panel -> Uninstall a program -> Acronis True Image (or Acronis True Image Small Office) -> Uninstall.
+If you use Windows 8, click the Settings icon, then select Control Panel -> Uninstall a program -> Acronis True Image 2019 -> Uninstall.